Social Security Spousal Benefits After Divorce

 It is possible to receive both spousal support (alimony) and Social Security spousal benefits simultaneously, though each type of support serves different purposes and comes from various sources.
 Critical differences include:

 • Payment Source – Alimony is a financial payment from one spouse to another as part of a divorce settlement or court order.
-Social Security spousal benefits are payments made by the Social Security Administration (SSA).
+The Social Security Administration (SSA) issues spousal benefits payments.

 • Age Requirements – You must be at least 62 to qualify for Social Security spousal benefits, whereas there is no age requirement for receiving spousal support.